Jury selection begins in the trial of the man accused of attempting to assassinate Trump in Florida

 FORT PIERCE, Fla.
-(AP) — Jury selection is set to begin Monday in the trial of a man charged with trying to assassinate Donald Trump while he played golf last year in South Florida.
+(AP) — Jury selection began Monday in the trial of a man charged with trying to assassinate Donald Trump while he played golf last year in South Florida.

 The court has blocked off four weeks for the trial of Ryan Routh, but attorneys are expecting they’ll need less time.